 Fat’s Chicken and Waffles

 If you’re craving something savory, like shrimp and grits (or red beans and rice, or catfish, or a fried-green-tomato sandwich), or a mix of sweet and salty, like fried chicken and waffles, you’re in luck for dinner or brunch at this Seattle Southern favorite.
-Kids love the fabulous mac and cheese and fried fruit pies for dessert.
+One of many popular kid-friendly Seattle restaurants, children love the fabulous mac and cheese and fried fruit pies for dessert.
 Highlight: The honey butter chicken biscuit sandwich.
+Open now for dine-in.
 2726 E. Cherry St.